emeeran/obsidian-encrypt-decrypt/README.md

    - Use Command Palette: "Encrypt/Decrypt current note"
 3. Enter the password
 4. The note will be decrypted and the 🔒 prefix will be removed

+### Directory Encryption

+Encrypt all notes in a folder at once:

+1. Use one of these methods:
+   - Click the folder lock icon 📁🔒 in the ribbon
+   - Use Command Palette: "Encrypt directory"
+   - Use Command Palette: "Decrypt directory"
+2. Select the folder you want to encrypt/decrypt
+3. Enter a password (all files will use the same password)
+4. Review the files to be processed
+5. Click "Encrypt" or "Decrypt" to process

+**Directory Encryption Settings:**
+- **Include subdirectories**: Process files in nested folders
+- **Skip encrypted files**: Don't re-encrypt already encrypted files
+- **Create manifest**: Track which files were encrypted (for decryption)
+- **Parallel operations**: Process multiple files simultaneously (1-10)

 ### Settings